SparkleNetworks/LinkedInNET/README.md

 Contribute
 ------------

+We welcome contributions.
+Especially if you can **suggest/access/test methods with a partner API key**.

 We are generating code based on a [XML file](DefinitionFile.md).
 This XML file is manually filled to represent the API.
-We worked hard to bring something reliable.
-The API coverage should be implemented by expanding the XML file and enhancing code generation.
+The API coverage should be implemented by modifying the XML file and enhancing code generation.

 To generate the API code, build the "ServiceDefinition" project in Debug mode, edit `LinkedInApi.xml`, then use "Run custom tool" on the `Service.tt` file.
 The XML file will be read and most of the code will be updated automagically.